aljedaxi/zettel/pages/how_to_take_smart_notes.md

 what is the form of the idea?

-what is the academic mode? a questioning / questing towards \?truth? interesting questions?
+what is the academic mode? a questioning / questing towards \?truth? interesting questions? if so---or if anything like it is so---such a mode must be spread throughout society.

  an idea is a picture of an aesthetic.
 	-> a note is a picture of an idea?